thucke/docker-images/OracleDatabase/README.md

 ### Building Oracle Database Docker Install Images
 **IMPORTANT:** You will have to provide the installation binaries of Oracle Database and put them into the `dockerfiles/<version>` folder.
 You only need to provide the binaries for the edition you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
 You also have to make sure to have internet connectivity for yum.
 Note that you must not uncompress the binaries.
 The script will handle that for you and fail if you uncompress them manually!

 Before you build the image make sure that you have provided the installation binaries and put them into the right folder.
-Once you have chosen which edition and version you want to build an image of, go into the **dockerfiles** folder and run the **buildDockerImage.sh** script as root or with `sudo` privileges:
+Once you have done this, go into the **dockerfiles** folder and run the **buildDockerImage.sh** script as root or with `sudo` privileges:

     [oracle@localhost dockerfiles]$ ./buildDockerImage.sh -h

-    Usage: buildDockerImage.sh -v [version] [-e | -s | -x] [-i] [-o] [Docker build option] Builds a Docker Image for Oracle Database.
+    Usage: buildDockerImage.sh [-i] [-o] [Docker build option] Builds a Docker Image for Oracle Database.

     Parameters:
-       -v: version to build
-           Choose one of: 11.2.0.2  12.1.0.2  12.2.0.1
-       -e: creates image based on 'Enterprise Edition'
-       -s: creates image based on 'Standard Edition 2'
-       -x: creates image based on 'Express Edition'
        -i: ignores the MD5 checksums
        -o: passes on Docker build option

-    * select one edition only: -e, -s, or -x

 **IMPORTANT:** The resulting images will be an image with the Oracle binaries installed.
 On first startup of the container a new database will be created, the following lines highlight when the database is ready to be used: